Relay Observability

 timeout | Message rejected (budget exceeded, access denied, TTL expired, no matching endpoints, or circuit breaker open) |

 A healthy message moves from sent to delivered.
-The time between sentAt and deliveredAt is the delivery latency.
-The time between deliveredAt and processedAt is the processing latency, which includes the time the adapter (e.g., Claude Code) takes to handle the message.
+The time between sentAt and deliveredAt is delivery latency.
+The time between deliveredAt and processedAt is processing latency, which includes the time the adapter (e.g., Claude Code) takes to handle the message.

 Using MCP Tools